![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 history.
 Both of his grandfathers served in the Confederate Army.
 Bradford grew up on a cotton plantation situated in the

 Nankipoo-Knob Creek area, near the Mississippi River.
-Early in life he
+Many of his

-was educated at home, he also attended public schools, and the
+was educated at home, he then attended public schools, and the

-I he served as a first lieutenant in the U.S. Army Artillery Reserve,
+I Bradford served as a first lieutenant in the U.S. Army Artillery Reserve,

 stationed in the Panama Canal Zone.
-The was ended before he was shipped to France.
-Bradford then became an instructor in
+The war ended before he was shipped to France.
+For a period, Bradford was an instructor of

 military science and tactics at Mississippi Agricultural and Mechanical